External storage configuration

 Add the following line in the

-For more information on the Linux commands, refer to the specific manual pages using the
+For more information on each Linux command, refer to the specific manual page using the

 man command.
 For example,